Operational Excellence & Equipment Management | Pillar II · Exegens · Dr. Alin Posteucă

 Measurable Outcomes for

-Short and Medium-Term Resilience
+Short and Medium-Term Operational Resilience

-• 10–15% increase in employee engagement in improvement initiatives with 20–30% reduction in resistance to change
+• 10–15% increase in employee engagement in improvement initiatives with 20–30% reduction in resistance to change — workplace culture in transformation

 Intangible Results · Strategic Innovation Objectives

-Strategic, Cultural and
+Strategic, Cultural and Long-Term

-Long-Term Competitiveness Gains
+Competitiveness Gains

 • Strategic clarity — teams understand organisational direction and align decisions to performance objectives with a shared vision of created value